FAQs for LIS Applicants

 - Applicants with undergraduate GPAs below 3.0 will need GRE scores

-- Applicants from non-English speaking countries must submit TOEFL scores.
+- Applicants who received all degrees from non-English speaking countries must submit TOEFL scores.

-We recommend including one academic (professor) and one workplace reference if you can.
+We recommend including one academic (professor) and one workplace reference, if possible.
 We want to hear from people who can give a reasonably unbiased evaluation of your academic abilities and/or workplace performance.
-References from people you've worked with in community organizations or volunteer efforts are fine.
+References from those with whom you've worked in community organizations or volunteer efforts are fine.
 References from personal and family friends should be avoided.

 What if I just want to take one course?